no-trbl-2-u/gameOfLife-React-Hooks/README.md

 >* Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## To give the simulation a try...
-TODO:Create User story for this portion.
+TODO: Create User story for this portion.

 ## To play with the code...